- Heating Systems

 Here’s how it works: When you use air fresheners, phthalates are released into the air where you might inhale them or absorb them through your skin.
 Once phthalates get into your bloodstream, they can alter hormone levels and cause health problems.

-The air fresheners from the study that had phthalates in them are:
+The plugin or spray air fresheners from the study that had phthalates in them are:

 - Air Wick Scented Oil